 In this page, we shall discuss the mirror formula, that is often taught and frequently used in various instances.
-As such, using ray diagrams, it is possible to determine the type of image formed, while using concave and convex mirrors, based on the distance of object from the mirror.
-To obtain exact information about the size and magnification of image, and the distance of the image from the spherical mirror, we can use the mirror formula.
+As such, using ray diagrams, it is possible to determine the type of image formed, while using concave and convex mirrors, based on the distance of the object from the mirror.
+To obtain exact information about the size and magnification of the image, and the distance of the image from the spherical mirror, we can use the mirror formula.

-The Mirror Formula (also referred to as the mirror equation) gives us the relationship between the focal length (f), distance of object form the mirror (u) and the distance of image form the mirror (v).
+The Mirror Formula (also referred to as the mirror equation) gives us the relationship between the focal length (f), the distance of the object from the mirror (u) and the distance of the image from the mirror (v).
 The mirror formula for a concave mirror is given below.
-The magnification image formed by a spherical mirror is given by height of image divided by the height of the object.
+The magnification image formed by a spherical mirror is given by the height of image divided by the height of the object.
 The formula is given as:

 - Distances measured along the direction of the incident ray are positive.
-Distance measured opposite the direction of the incident ray are negative.
+The distance measured opposite the direction of the incident ray are negative.

 - Distances measured above the principal axis are positive.
 Distances measured below the principal axis are negative.

-The above convention is for both concave and convex mirrors.
-The figure below shows a concave mirror but the same applies for a convex mirror as well.
+The above convention applies to both concave and convex mirrors and spherical mirrors.
+The figure below shows a concave mirror, but the same applies for a convex mirror as well.